Melissa Riso Meditates Outside In A White Sports Bra & Matching Leggings

 "Meditation is the best way to relax your mind, your body, your soul & your spirit @melissariso, feel the positivity of the day!" another follower chimed in.

-“Too true beautiful,” a third follower commented, referencing Melissa’s caption.
+"Too true beautiful," a third user commented, referencing Melissa's caption.

-One fan couldn’t find the right words to articulate his thoughts on the update, so he simply left a string of heart eyes emoji.
+One fan seemed unable to find the right words to articulate his thoughts on the update, so he simply left a string of heart eyes emoji.

 A few days ago, as The Inquisitr reported, Melissa shared a breathtaking shot that appeared to be taken in the same location as her most recent image.
-She was perched on the edge of a hammock, and she flaunted her fit figure in a sexy black bralette and casual trousers, her brunette locks tumbling down in soft curls as she turned her attention towards the sun.
+She was perched on the edge of a hammock, and she flaunted her fit figure in a black bralette and casual trousers, her brunette locks tumbling down in soft curls as she turned her attention toward the sun.